 "I appreciate your great communication, wonderful weekly newsletters and fabulous recipes.
 Thank you for being our farmers!"

 FREQUENTLY ASKED QUESTIONS

 Read our CSA Member Agreement for more details about how the CSA works.
 For more general questions:

 What's a "CSA"?

-CSA stands for "Community Supported Agriculture."
+CSA stands for "Community-Supported Agriculture."
 It's a partnership between a farm and its community.
 CSA members pay a subscription fee at the beginning of the growing season, which the farm then uses to buy seeds and supplies.
 In return, the farm harvests “the cream of the crop” for members and delivers it each week to a pick-up location.
 In our view, CSA is the best, most direct connection between farmers and eaters.

 What kinds of vegetables will I receive?

 Each week, you’ll receive the freshest vegetables in season.
-We grow over forty types of vegetables and strive to provide a wide variety week-to-week, so there’s always something you love and never too much of something you’re tired of.
+We grow over fifty types of vegetables and strive to provide a wide variety week-to-week, so there’s always something you love and never too much of something you’re tired of.
 Our Recipes page shows most of the vegetables we grow.